 Learn more about the study’s data security.

-Support for The PRIDE Study is provided by Stanford University, the University of California, San Francisco, research grants from public and private institutions, product donations, pro bono services, and individual donations.
-In addition, we actively seek funding from foundations that focus on health, LGBTQ issues, and social justice.
+Financial support has been provided by Stanford University, the University of California - San Francisco, research grants/contracts, product donations, pro bono services, and individual donations.
+In addition, we actively seek funding from foundations that focus on health, LGBTQ+ issues, and social justice.
+We have funding from the Patient-Centered Outcomes Research Institute (PCORI) and the National Institutes of Health (NIH).

 If you are an ally or ineligible to apply, you can still sign-up to join our mailing list to stay up to date about our progress.